Clivern/Beat/README.md

 This tools can be improved by:

 - More test cases and debug logs.

-- It can be a REST service that calculate the fare on a real time or at the end of the ride.
-The calculations should run on Async way (by goroutines or separate processes/workers)
+- It can be a REST service that store coordinates, calculate the fare on real time or at the end of the ride.
+The calculations should run on Async way (by goroutines or separate processes/workers).

 - If the tool meant to work with a big dataset of rides that already happened in the past, we can improve the way it works. at least support multiple data sources as input not just CSV.

-- The tool assume that the data are in a good shape, like coordinates are always sorted based on timestamp.
+- The tool assume that the data are in a good shape, like coordinates are always sorted based on timestamp as explained on the assignment.